Chris230291/STB-Proxy/README.md

 # Note

 I am not a programmer.
-Most of the stuff envolved with getting this working (excluding some basic python knowledge) I learnt while putting this app together.
+Most of the stuff involved with getting this working (excluding some basic python knowledge) I learnt while putting this app together.
 If you see any room for improvement please make suggestions and/or pull requests.